guettli/frow--fragments-over-the-wire/README.md

 There were:

 * The old way: Full page
-* Current hype: JSON over the wire
+* Current hype: SPA (JSON over the wire)
 * Countermovement: static site generators

 # The old way: Full page

+In the "good old days" before SPA (Single Page Applications) the browser loaded whole pages from the server.

+The user could send data to the serve by filling out a form, and [Post/Redirect/Get](https://en.wikipedia.org/wiki/Post/Redirect/Get) was used to process the data.

+The full page reload is slow and introduces navigational issues.
+Imagine you scrolled to a particular place on the left side, and then you fill in some form on the right side.
+After the submit your browser would get a redirect and then reload the fresh page again.
+Now position on the left side is reset again.
+That's not what you want.

-# Current hype: JSON over the wire
+# Current hype: SPA (JSON over the wire)

 Most current frameworks decouple the backend and the frontend:
 The backend provides an API (REST or GraphQL) and sends data (usualy in JSON data format)